dobraczka/forayer/NEW_IN_THIS_RELEASE.md

-- Merge overlapping clusters when initializing ClusterHelper
-- Added some convenience functions in ClusterHelper:
-  * all_pairs
-  * number_of_links
-  * enhanced contains function
-- Added entity resolution quality metrics
+- Generalized ClusterHelper to allow more types for entity (and cluster) ids